alicetech-dev/alicetech-dev/README.md

 💞️ I’m looking to collaborate on web development projects (especially PHP/JavaScript or .NET), projects involving API integration, and game development in C#.
 I am also open to collaborating on projects that involve **C++** for system-level programming or performance-intensive applications.

-📫 How to reach me: You can reach me via GitHub or email at alice.munozv@correoaiep.cl Portfolio: https://alicedev.me

 😄 Pronouns: She/Her

 ⚡ Fun fact: I love working on projects that involve coding, web technologies, and sometimes gaming!
 Currently balancing intense studies with staying fit at the gym.